 Q: What happens if I don’t purchase this plan or any other similar plan available out there?

-Your WordPress site should still be up and running in a best-case scenario, but there will be a growing risk without maintenance.
+In the best-case scenario, your website should still be up and running, but there will be a growing risk without a periodic maintenance.

 Q: What happens if something bad happened to my website?